apache/carbondata/docs/index/lucene-index-guide.md

 ## Querying data
 As a technique for query acceleration, Lucene indexes cannot be queried directly.
-Queries are to be made on main table.
+Queries are to be made on the main table.
 When a query with TEXT_MATCH('name:c10') or TEXT_MATCH_WITH_LIMIT('name:n10',10)[the second parameter represents the number of result to be returned, if user does not specify this value, all results will be returned without any limit] is fired, two jobs will be launched.
 The first job writes the temporary files in folder created at table level